Chris Taylor (businessman)

-Christopher Normand Taylor is the President and CEO of MNRK Music Group.
+Christopher Normand Taylor is a Canadian entertainment lawyer and record executive.

+In 2004, Taylor co-founded Last Gang Records with concert promoter Donald K. Tarlton.
+The label was acquired by Entertainment One in 2016, with Taylor becoming the president of eOne's music operations.
+He was the president and CEO of eOne Music, which was renamed MNRK Music Group in 2021.
+In 2024 he resigned from MNRK to found Hall of Fame Artists.

 Career

 After graduating from law school, Taylor founded the rock/reggae group One in 1990.
 The band toured North America, playing over a thousand shows, released four albums, and was nominated for a Juno Award.
 In 1994, the band signed with Virgin Records and released their fourth album, Smokin' The Goats, which included two Canadian Top 40 singles, "Wide Load" and "54–46".

 In 1997, he began practising law with the law firm of Sanderson Taylor representing Canadian artists Nelly Furtado, Avril Lavigne, and Tom Cochrane, among others.

 In 1998, via his former manager, Chris Smith, Taylor discovered Nelly Furtado and assisted with introducing her talents to record companies in the United States.
 Shortly following Furtado's rise, Taylor played a role in introducing Sum 41 to the music industry.
 More recently, he had been working for rap artist Drake.

 In 2003, he founded entertainment company Last Gang Entertainment with music industry promoter and impresario Donald Tarlton, discovering and signing alternative/dance artists Metric, Death From Above 1979, MSTRKRFT, and Crystal Castles.
 The label has been nominated as Canadian Independent Record Label of the Year at the Canadian Music Awards eight times, with its latest nomination in 2014.
 Last Gang Management manages Lights and Arkells and co-manages Ryan Hemsworth, BadBadNotGood, Holy Fuck, Tennyson, and chef Matty Matheson, in partnership with management company People's Champ.

 In 2006, he cofounded his own law firm, Taylor Mitsopulos Klein Oballa, representing additional acts such as Billy Talent, Three Days Grace, Justin Nozuka, Daniel Powter, Alexisonfire, Gogol Bordello, and Lights in addition to producers and songwriters such as Henry "Cirkut" Walter and Gordon Lightfoot.
 The law firm also provides legal advice to YTV's number-one-rated show, The Next Star, Canada's Walk of Fame, charitable organization Free The Children, and Slaight Music.
 Taylor was the long-time lawyer for Canadian media personalities George Stroumboulopoulos and Matte Babel, among others.
 In January 2012, the law firm changed its name to Taylor Klein Oballa LLP.